 "Just like a Rogue.
 Toss himself into the line of fire to protect me."

 "I thought that's why you kissed me in the first place," he answered back with a lopsided grin.
 She sighed lightly.

-Wedge checked the power level on his small blaster, which was lower than he would have liked, leaving him probably two shots, maybe three if he was lucky.
+Wedge checked the power level on his small blaster, which was lower than he would have liked, leaving him probably one shot, maybe two if he was lucky.
 He then waved to get Winter's attention again.
 She'd been checking her own blastpack in the meantime, which was probably low as well; it was a bit bigger than his weapon, which was designed for personal defense, to "hold out" until help arrived.
 But there was no help coming this time, so they'd have to make do with what they had.

 At first those enemy shots concentrated their fire on Winter's position, but as soon as it became obvious that Wedge was attacking, they swiftly turned their aim towards him.
 But even with Winter's accurate distracting fire, many of the enemy's shots were coming a little too close to Wedge.
 He ducked, increasing his speed, turning directly towards them, which made them hesitate for a half a moment.
 That's when he dove headlong towards their table.

-First there was a look of disbelief on the face of the taller man, looking down on Wedge as he knelt before him.
-Then, cold triumph.
-That triumph lasted all of one second, before a blue stun bolt flashed behind him, and he crumpled into a heap.
+First there was a look of disbelief on the face of the younger man, looking down on Wedge as he knelt before him.
+It was followed by cold triumph, which lasted all of one second before a blue stun bolt flashed behind him and he crumpled into a heap.
 Wedge blew out a breath he didn't even realize he'd been holding, slumping as he hunched back on his heels.